Quarequin/microbit-2of5-font/README.md

 - Support for **negative numbers** (shown via inverted dots)
 - Optional **Guard** mode (uses the 6th digit as invert reference)
 - Optional **Transpose** mode (swap vertical ↔ horizontal)
+- Optional **Brightness** control (0–255)
 - Single-digit display or dual-number display with alignment
-- `write2of5` helper to map two bit positions back to a digit
+- `write2of5` helper — maps two bit positions back to a digit (uses binary search)
-- Compact implementation using `Buffer` for the 2 of 5 patterns
+- Very compact implementation using a single `Buffer` for all 2 of 5 patterns

 ---